 4. Victor/Victoria (1982)

-Blake Edwards’ iconic musical comedy stars Julie Andrews who cross dresses as a man impersonating a woman.
+Blake Edwards’ iconic musical comedy stars Julie Andrews, who cross-dresses as a man.
 Her character is a struggling female soprano who conceals her identity in order to survive and make ends meet.
 However, this complicates her personal life to a massive extent as she is lost and torn by her own identity.
-The consistence in tone makes for an exhilarating, involving viewing experience which is further heightened by sharp, deftly intelligent, witty performance from Julie Andrews who is quite simply the heart and soul of the film.
+The consistency in tone makes for an exhilarating viewing experience which is further heightened by a sharp, intelligent, and witty performance by Julie Andrews, who is quite frankly the heart and soul of the film.
 It is, without a doubt, one of the best gender-bender movies.

 Read More: Best Action Thriller Movies of All Time